Do you have an account?

 - have the necessary permissions in at least one Member State of the European Economic Area to trade in electrical energy,

-- Adhere to the Import-Export Rules to be able to nominate energy with RTE,
+- Adhere to the Chapter 6 « Import-Export » of the Market Rules to be able to nominate cross-border capacities with RTE,

 - Adhere to the allocation rules of the border concerned: Participation Agreement JAO, IFD Rules (explicit intraday allocation France-Germany), Long-Term Allocation Rules France-Switzerland, Day-ahead Allocation Rules France-Switzerland, IFS Rules (explicit intraday allocation France-Switzerland), IFA and IFA2 rules , ElecLink Access Rules.
 The no deal exit of the United Kingdom from the European Union, starting the 1st January 2021, brings about the end of single day ahead market coupling and new IFA and IFA2 rules come into force.